mimiyin/sense-me-move-me/README.md

    * Draw with 3 different body parts.

 ## Weeks 5-7: Reinventing The Human Form with Shapes and Textures
-- Off-kilter and out of proportion: Abstracting the human form into lines and shapes to affect balance.
+- Off-kilter and out of proportion: Abstracting the human form into lines and shapes.
 References in modern painting and sculpture.
-- Filled with sand: Distorting the human form to affect the texture of movement.
+- Filled with sand: Distorting the human form.
 - [Human Tetris](https://www.youtube.com/watch?v=EAP03tnG9WE)
 - Hello CV blobs and contours!
 - Hello CV face detection!